 Both work triple-duty as a place for local residents, bucket-list chasing tourists and as venues for the best professional tournaments in golf.

 The courses have improved in recent years as well.
 In 2017, the North Course reopened after an extensive renovation by architect Tom Weiskopf.
 The South Course underwent extensive renovations from 2018-19 that were completed by early 2020.
-So the courses in 2021 should be in pretty top nick.

 The most coveted municipal courses are always a little trickier to get a tee time than simply booking online or over the phone.
 So here are a few things you should know as you plan your San Diego golf trip and want to include a round or two at Torrey Pines: